brennandunn/dripper/README.markdown

 If you *don't* want certain blocks to be fired, the only way to do that now is to add the right conditions in your blocks.
 A good use case would be sending out "come back! we miss you!" emails - it's likely that you don't want those sent to paying customers.

+Here's what a complete implementation might look like:

+    class UserDrip
+      include Dripper::ResqueScheduler

+      send_at [9, 0], weekends: false

+      after 5.minutes do |user|
+        # send "welcome!" email
+      end

+      after 1.day do |user|
+        # send "getting started" email
+      end

+      after 27.days do |user|
+        # send "trial expiring in 3 days" email
+      end

+      after 30.days do |user|
+        # send "trial expired" email unless subscribed
+      end

+      after 60.days do |user|
+        # send "come back!" email unless subscribed
+      end

+Usage is pretty simple.

+      UserDrip.new(current_user).schedule!

+At the moment **you must provide an object that responds to #id and #created_at**.
+ID is used for the delayed job, and the timestamp is used to determine the contact schedule.

+Modifying the times that these blocks will be fired off is tricky.
+Because Dripper queues up a list of absolute timestamps within resque-scheduler, the only way to safely add, remove or change a schedule is to purge it from Redis and add it again.

+      UserDrip.new(current_user).clear!
+      UserDrip.new(current_user).schedule!

+If you're interested in seeing the list of times generated: `UserDrip.new(current_user).scheduled_times`

 ### Dependencies

 At the moment, ResqueScheduler is the only job scheduler supported.
 However, it would be pretty trivial to fork and add in a hook to your own scheduler (hint hint!)